CoverArt.png

 • Belt-drive front steering - I think this is an awesome idea and love MonoPole’s implementation on their cargo bike.
 However, I was scared by the idea of developing a robust way to tension / maintain tension on the belt system and establish an intuitive ride feel.
 I don’t think this is something I’d achieve 100% on the first go-around.
 I can run a rigid-link steering arm with Enduro bearings and still achieve 60°+ steering in either direction.
 This is the route I plan to take.

-Frame Fixtures:
+Frame Fixture: